aulong-msft/AppRegistrationRecreate/README.md

 The script performs the following steps:

 1. Connects to the tenant using the Microsoft Graph PowerShell SDK.
-2. Reads the app registration manifest JSON file.
+1. Reads the app registration manifest JSON file.
-3. Extracts necessary properties from the manifest such as secrets and redirect URIs.
+1. Extracts necessary properties from the manifest such as secrets and redirect URIs.
+1. Converts properties to the correct types as required by the Microsoft Graph API.
+1. Creates a new app registration in the target tenant with the extracted properties.
+1. Outputs the details of the new app registration.

 ## Notes
-Ensure that you have the necessary permissions to create and manage app registrations in the target tenant.
+- Ensure that you have the necessary permissions to create and manage app registrations in the target tenant.
-The script sets the StartDateTime for the PasswordCredentials to today's date and the EndDateTime to 6 months from the start date.
+- The script sets the StartDateTime for the PasswordCredentials to today's date and the EndDateTime to 6 months from the start date.
-The publisherDomain property is read-only and cannot be set during app creation.
+- The publisherDomain property is read-only and cannot be set during app creation.
-The script now handles API permissions by including the requiredResourceAccess property.
+- The script now handles API permissions by including the requiredResourceAccess property.
-5. Converts properties to the correct types as required by the Microsoft Graph API.
-6. Creates a new app registration in the target tenant with the extracted properties.
-7. Outputs the details of the new app registration.